Bank on 'Super Mario' to give Europe a monetary jolt

 Draghi declined to be drawn on how broad a majority he would consider sufficient in the Governing Council to back QE, saying he thought the decision could be framed to win unanimity.

-Italian newspapers reported last week's vote was 18-6 or 17-7 in favour of bolder action.
+Italian newspapers reported last week's vote was 18-6 or 17-7 in favor of bolder action.

 Draghi is well aware that national central bank governors are influenced by their domestic debates rather than the pan-European view from the 41st floor.